 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, McKenzie is generally considered to be a blue-collar town.
-49.79% of the McKenzie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+McKenzie is a blue-collar town, with 49.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, McKenzie is a town of production and manufacturing workers, professionals and sales and office workers.
 There are especially a lot of people living in McKenzie who work in office and administrative support (10.13%), art, media, and design (8.44%) and healthcare suport services (6.75%).